Fire and rescue services

 Full travel advice: Local contacts

 Terrorist group al-Shabaab continues to threaten attacks.
-Further attacks are possible and could happen at any time.
+Further attacks are possible and could happen at any time, including in areas popular with foreigners and tourists.
 Kenyan authorities remain on high alert.

 Terrorist acts could include: